MARnVEL/cajaRegistradora-ManejoExcepciones/README.md

 >
 > The customer  offers payment based on an algorithm that determines a number of bills in each denomination.
 >
 > Each day, the cash till is loaded at the start of the day.
-As transactions occur, the cash till is managed in a method named `MakeChange` (customer  payments go in and the change returned to the customer comes out).
+As transactions occur, the cash till is managed in a method named `GenerarVuelto` (customer  payments go in and the change returned to the customer comes out).
 >
 > A separate "safety check" calculation that's used to verify the amount of money in the till is performed in the "main program".
-> This safety check is used to ensure that logic in the `MakeChange` method is working as expected.
+> This safety check is used to ensure that logic in the `GenerarVuelto` method is working as expected.
 >

 ## Tecnologías utilizadas: